-Statistics, study results, other information from neutral and reliable sources, and your own organization’s surveys should be marshaled and presented to support your assertion of need.
-Depending on the funder’s guidelines, you may decide to add charts or graphs within the text or as attachments at the end.
+Statistics, study results, other information from neutral and reliable sources, and your own organization's surveys should be marshaled and presented to support your assertion of need.
+Depending on the funder's guidelines, you could decide to add charts or graphs within the text or as attachments at the end.

 If no numerical or statistical information is available, go with more anecdotal material—but make a note to ask your program leadership to put more effort into finding ways to quantify the need for your services for future grant proposals.

-The purpose or goal of your project should be presented broadly and optimistically.
+The purpose or goal of your nonprofit's proposed project should be presented broadly and optimistically.
 To do so, answer this question: If all goes well, what will our organization have achieved?
-For example, “reduce teen drug addiction” is a goal or purpose; “provide counseling” is not.
-Don’t get too lofty, however.
-While working to save Riverfront County’s historical buildings is a measurable and realizable goal, “saving the world” is neither.
+For example, "reduce teen drug addiction" is a goal or purpose; "provide counseling" is not.
+Don't get too lofty, however.
+While working to save Riverfront County's historical buildings is a measurable and realizable goal, "saving the world" is neither.
 Make sure your goals are consistent with your mission statement.

 In this section, tell the funder what you plan to use its grant money to accomplish.
 Objectives should be tangible and should include numerical targets and other indicators of success.
 An example might be "to provide job training and counseling that helps 40 developmentally disabled youth to develop and market their skills."